Understanding Plan Documents And ERISA benefits compliance in a blog post.

 What are the Requirements for ERISA Retirement Plans?

 ERISA has laws that protect employee funds deposited in their retirement accounts during the entire working period.
 However, it should be understood that employers are not obliged to institute retirement plans for their workers.
 But those who do are subject to ERISA compliance and thus should set the required minimum retirement plan standards.
 A retirement plan is termed ERISA compliant if:

 - There is easy access to written information by parties involved concerning their Qualified Retirement Plan finances dished out via hard copies or periodically through their mail.

 - Employers can easily explain the process required by participants to claim their benefits without any difficulty.

 - Highly diversified plans that help minimize risks of financial loss during investment.

 - The parties involved have a proper understanding of their respective retirement plans.
 Additionally, employees are required to be furnished with periodic financial statements concerning their retirement accounts.

 Employers may find themselves in hot soup for failing to comply with ERISA laws and may be slapped with fines as high as $1,100 daily per each late Form5500.
 Additionally, late submission of SMM, SPD, OR SAR to involved parties may attract up to $110 in daily fines.
 These stiff penalties are applied to each plan and are cumulative.
 Failure to comply with these laws can amount to employee complaints that may cost more time and money on the employer’s part.

 Understanding ERISA compliance is crucial for employers and all parties involved.
-Companies or organization essentially need to hire experts well-versed with ERISA compliance to handle related matters.
-We hope this post helps you have a better understanding of document definitions as well as ERISA compliance.
+Companies or organizations must hire experts well-versed in ERISA compliance to handle related matters.
+We hope this post helps you better understand document definitions and ERISA compliance.